open-policy-agent/opa/docs/content/policy-language.md

 ### Membership and iteration: `in`

+{{< info >}}
-> To ensure backwards-compatibility, new keywords (like `in`) are introduced slowly.
+To ensure backwards-compatibility, new keywords (like `in`) are introduced slowly.
-> In the first stage, users can opt-in to using the new keywords via a special import:
+In the first stage, users can opt-in to using the new keywords via a special import:
-> `import future.keywords` introduces _all_ future keywords, and
-> `import future.keywords.in` introduces the `in` keyword described here.
+`import future.keywords` introduces _all_ future keywords, and `import future.keywords.in` introduces the `in` keyword described here.

->
-> At some point in the future, the keyword will become _standard_, and the import will
-> become a no-op that can safely be removed.
-This should give all users ample time to
-> update their policies, so that the new keyword will not cause clashes with existing
+At some point in the future, the keyword will become _standard_, and the import will become a no-op that can safely be removed.
+This should give all users ample time to update their policies, so that the new keyword will not cause clashes with existing variable names.
-> variable names.
+{{< /info >}}

 The membership operator `in` lets you check if an element is part of a collection (array, set, or object).
 It always evaluates to `true` or `false`: